DevOps with SAP BTP: Deliver & Change

 If you want to get the best of both worlds (with a combination of CI and transport management – also already depicted above), you can also consider to differentiate between:

 - A development landscape, based on Continuous Integration principles and used to verify single developer changes by an automated pipeline and

 - A delivery landscape, based on strict transport management rules (such as policies, schedules and roles) and used to verify release candidate versions, where propagation towards production is typically done with manual confirmation

-To make sure your app is provided with the right availability and performance, continue with Monitor & Operate, the next phase in your DevOps adoption journey with SAP Cloud Platform.
+To make sure your app is now provided with the right availability and performance to its end users, continue with Monitor & Operate, the next phase in your DevOps adoption journey with SAP BTP.